What Is Financial Elder Abuse or Senior Fraud in California?

 Financial elder abuse or senior fraud can take different forms and can be committed by caregivers, family members, strangers, or any other people known to the elder.
 Financial abuse may have the same impact as physical abuse.

 According to CACI 3100, in case the plaintiff claims that the defendant violated the Elder Abuse and Dependent Adult Civil Protection Act by taking financial advantage of him, he must prove the following elements to establish this claim:

 The plaintiff can establish the defendant’s illegal conduct by proving that he knew or should have reasonably known that his actions were likely to be harmful to the plaintiff.
-Defendant took, hid, appropriated, obtained or retained the property, in case the plaintiff was deprived of the property by an agreement, will, gift or trust, regardless of whether the property was held by the plaintiff or by his representative.
-Representative is an individual or an entity or, that is either:
+Such as, the defendant took, hid, appropriated, obtained, or retained the property, in case the plaintiff was deprived of the property by an agreement, will, gift or trust, regardless of whether the property was held by the plaintiff or by his representative.
+A representative is an individual or an entity or, that is either:

-- Another representative of the estate of an elder
+- Another representative of the estate of an elder; or

 A false misrepresentation lawyer can take a look into your situation for you if you feel as though you need legal assistance.